 Drowning Prevention & Water Safety

-Drowning is a leading cause of injury-related death in youth — in WA state, an average of 17 children & teens drown each year.
+Drowning is a leading cause of injury-related death in youth.

 Drowning is the process of experiencing respiratory impairment from submersion or immersion in liquid and is not always fatal.
 It most often occurs quickly and quietly during periods of inadequate supervision.
 Adult supervision is often a common contributing factor for childhood drowning.